MattNRG/Server-and-Client-Handler/README.md

 And finally, we no longer use JSON to save the IP's (Since the robots can connect at any time), and it's now replaced with classes.

-> "If I’ve learned one thing, it’s that before you get anywhere in life, you have to stop listening to yourself" Jerry Smith

-That being said, the old code is rubbish and the newer is way more modular.
-(Hopefully)

 ## Testing Equipment

 - TP-Link TL-WR844N

-- MacBook Pro 2020

 - Raspberry Pi 4